 2-3 Tbs extra virgin olive oil

-In a large mixing bowl, mix couscous with salt, pepper and chopped sun dried tomatoes.
-Add 2 1/2 cup of boiling water, mix to combine let it stand for 5- 7 minutes.
+In a large mixing bowl, mix couscous with salt, pepper and sliced carrots.
+Add 1 1/4 cup of boiling water, mix to combine let it stand for 5- 7 minutes.

 Use a fork and fluff the mixture, then let it cool while you chop the remaining ingredients.

-Add the chopped cucumber, onions, olives, feta cheese and herbs to the cooled couscous.
-Drizzle on the balsamic vinegar and olive oil.
+Add the drained chickpeas, chopped cucumber, onions, olives, feta cheese and herbs to the cooled couscous.
+Drizzle on the balsamic vinegar, tomato jam or paste and olive oil.

 Toss everything together.
+Taste and adjust seasonings as needed.
 Serve chilled or warm.
 Enjoy!